Flow breaks work types into four metrics:

 As codebases age, some percentage of developer attention is required to maintain the code and keep things current.
 The challenge is that team leads need to properly balance this kind of work with creating new features: it’s bad to have high technical debt, but it’s even worse to have a stagnant product.

-Legacy Refactor is the process of paying down on “technical debt”—is traditionally very difficult to see.
-New feature development oftentimes implies re-working old code, so these activities are not as clear cut as they might seem in Scrum meetings.
+Traditionally, Legacy refactor is difficult to see.
+New feature development often implies re-working old code, so these activities are not as clear cut as they might seem in Scrum meetings.

 This balancing act is not something that should be done in the dark, particularly when it’s vital to the success of the whole company.

 Objectively tracking the percentage of time engineers spend on new features vs. application maintenance helps maintain a proper balance of forward progress with long-term codebase stability.

-If you need help, please email email@example.com for 24/7 assistance.
+If you need help, please contact Pluralsight Support.